 the multiple applications required.
 I used the JASCO on

 the chassis but purchased a can of Klean Strip, which is also a methylene-chloride

-stripper.
+stripper, to strip the cabinet.
 Klean Strip has a good consistency (about like a thin milk

 shake) and worked quite well only requiring one application.

 Back to Rebuilding - Once the paint was removed then the metal parts were cleaned with high-pressure water and then Glass Plus.
 I then did the body work (straightening the bent metal) followed by wet-sanding the metal with 600 grit Al-Ox paper and Glass Plus.
 This was followed by a wash with lacquer thinner.
 Next, I red-oxide primed the metal.
 The final paint job consisted of two coats of Rust-oleum American Accents "Satin Granite" which is a satin finish medium gray and very close to the standard military medium gray color.
 I let the paint set for several days before performing reassembly in order for the paint to be hard enough to prevent marring.
 I also noticed that the Satin Granite paint is a very low odor type of paint.
 After four days setting, the paint had no noticeable odor and was moderately hard.

 VC-12 Located - As mentioned, the 12pf vacuum cap was missing.
 I thought I was going to have to search for awhile to find the correct part.
 I took a look a eBay not really expecting much.
 Searching "vacuum capacitor," on the first page about five down, there was a Jennings VC-12.
 I couldn't believe it!
 Then I took a look at who was the seller,...Ham & Hi Fi in Sparks, Nevada.
 I never expected to find VC-12 within about 5 minutes of looking and have it located about 25 miles away.
 I acted on the reasonably-priced BIN and picked-up the VC-12 the next day.